grum-tez/archetype-docs/docs/tests/debug.md

 - **Installation**: Obtain the `octez-codec` binary as outlined in the provided link.

 - **Configuration**: Once installed, specify the path to the `octez-codec` binary in the extension settings.
-It defaults to `octez-codec`.
+It defaults to `"octez-codec"`.

 ## Getting Started